The role of the Academic and Information Technology Council is to:

 In addition to its specific responsibilities listed in the Academic and Information Technology Council’s role statement and the work of subcommittees if such exist, the Faculty Senate Executive Board charges the AITC to consider, as a committee of the whole or through the appropriate subcommittee or task force, the following issues:

-- Review the scope and description of the role statement and standing charges and assess the effectiveness of council practices.
-Recommend policy and/or procedure changes.
+- Review the scope and description of the council's role statement and assess the effectiveness of the council's practices.
+Address any continuing or outstanding issues or initiatives as directed by the Faculty Senate Executive Board.

-- Continue to explore ways to more directly incorporate the insights gained by college IT managers into the strategic planning and policy review processes.
+- Continue to explore ways to more directly incorporate the insights gained by college Information Technology managers into the strategic planning and policy review processes.

 - Serve as a consultative body on security policies; continue to evaluate data security and existing policies related to mobile devices.